Heze Shandong, China Travel Guide

 Focus your time in Heze on its local eateries, street food, and lively markets.

-Heze offers limited adventure within its immediate vicinity.
+Heze offers limited adventure inside its immediate vicinity.
 Seek exploration in nearby mountainous regions.

-Heze can hold various budgets, from frugal to luxury experiences.
+Heze can house various budgets, from frugal to luxury experiences.

 Stay in budget hotels or guesthouses.
 Rely on local buses.
 Eat street food and at small local restaurants.
 Visit free parks and museums.